Rachel sets out to get Gloria.

 "No, I'm just a bit nervous of asking, in case you don't want to do it."

-"Don't want to do what," she said, with a noticeable change in the tone of her voice.
+"Don't want to do what," I said, with a noticeable change in the tone of my voice.

 "Gloria, will you marry me?"

-Gloria was speechless, she had wanted to move their relationship on, but this was an unexpected surprise.
+I was speechless, I wanted to move our relationship on, but this was an unexpected surprise.
 It was him that was supposed to have got the surprise.

 "I don't know.
 This is not some kind of cunning little plan, is it?"

 "Don't say that, Gloria, of course it isn't.
 That's why I couldn't ask you last night.
 It would have looked like an excuse to get into bed with you."
-He stood looking, waiting for a response from Gloria, but she stood quiet, just looking back at him as if in a daze.
-"You don't want to, do you?"
+He stood looking, waiting for a response from me, but I just looked back at him as if in a daze.
+"You don't want to, do you?" he said.

-"Of course I want to," she said and broke into a huge smile "I'm over the moon, I really am.
+"Of course I want to," I replied and broke into a huge smile "I'm over the moon, I really am.
 When, when are we going to have the engagement?"

-"I thought it would be nice on your birthday, June the ninth.
+"I thought we could do it on your birthday, June the ninth.
 It's only a couple of weeks away, but it'll be nice on your birthday and it'll still give us some time to plan a party round my house."
-Ellis was so happy with Gloria's response that he began to laugh and Gloria laughed with him before she threw her arms around him and began kissing him.
+Ellis seemed so happy with my response and he began to laugh and I laughed with him before I threw my arms around him and began kissing him.

-Wednesday evening, Ellis pulled up outside Gloria's house and Gloria walked out to meet him dressed in one of her best party frocks eager to go to his birthday party.
+Wednesday evening, Ellis pulled up outside my house and I walked out to meet him dressed in one of my best party frocks eager to go to his birthday party.

 "Is it supposed to be a surprise party or something, only your parents never mentioned it to me before we went away?"